milvus-io/community/blog/en/top-10-keywords-dominates-milvus-community-in-2023.md

 "Logs" serve as the troubleshooter's compass.
 Users sought guidance in the community on exporting Milvus logs, adjusting log levels, and integrating with systems like Grafana’s Loki.
 Here are some suggestions about Milvus logs.

-- **How to view and export Milvus logs:** You can easily export Milvus logs with the one-click script[ `export-milvus-log.sh](https://github.com/milvus-io/milvus/tree/master/deployments/export-log)` which is available on the GitHub repository.
+- **How to view and export Milvus logs:** You can easily export Milvus logs with the one-click script[export-milvus-log.sh](https://github.com/milvus-io/milvus/tree/master/deployments/export-log) which is available on the GitHub repository.

 - **Log level:** Milvus has multiple log levels to accommodate diverse use cases.
 The info level is enough for most cases, and the debug level is for debugging.
 An excess of Milvus logs may signal misconfigured log levels.